 Major transportation network changes

-Major projects such as SR 520 construction and tolling and the Alaskan Way Viaduct replacement; the opening of new transit centers, park-and-rides, or transit priority pathways; or the closure of facilities like the South Park Bridge.
+Major projects such as SR-520 construction and tolling and the Alaskan Way Viaduct replacement; the opening of new transit centers, park-and-rides, or transit priority pathways.

 Major development or land use changes

 Construction of a large-scale development, new institutions such as colleges or medical centers, or significant changes in the overall development of an area.